rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-NOTE: By default Active Job is configured to execute the job `:inline`.
-So you can
+NOTE: Active Job's default behavior is to execute jobs ':inline'.
+So, you can use
-use `deliver_later` now to send the emails and when you decide to start sending the
+`deliver_later` now to send emails, and when you later decide to start sending
-email from a background job you'll just have to setup Active Job to use a queueing
+them from a background job, you'll only need to set up Active Job to use a queueing
 backend (Sidekiq, Resque, etc).

-If you want to send the emails right away (from a cronjob for example) just
+If you want to send emails right away (from a cronjob for example) just call
-call `deliver_now`:
+`deliver_now`:

 ```ruby
 class SendWeeklySummary